| A common mistake made by newcomers to 7 Card

 cards that give a good player a pretty good idea of what the player

+has in the hole, based on how he/she plays those cards.
 I admit having a hidden pair of Jacks is a great start but it won't

 be a great hand if and when a third one finds its way into the mix.